 What Is Workers' Compensation, and How Does It Work?

 Under the North Carolina Workers’ Compensation Act, all employers must carry workers’ compensation insurance if they have three or more employees.
 This act applies to nearly all employers in Charlotte, no matter their industry or type of company.
-In some situations, an employer might have to provide workers’ compensation coverage no matter how many people they employ.
-For example, all companies that have employees working in the presence of radiation must offer workers’ compensation.
+An employer might have to provide workers’ compensation coverage no matter how many people they employ in some situations.
+For example, all companies with employees working in the presence of radiation must offer workers’ compensation.

-Industries that are exempt from the law include those that employ casual employees, domestic help, employees of certain railroads, federal government employees in North Carolina, and some agricultural product sellers.
+Industries exempt from the law include those that employ casual employees, domestic help, employees of certain railroads, federal government employees in North Carolina, and some agricultural product sellers.

-If an employer is required to have workers’ compensation insurance and doesn’t have coverage or follow the law, they could receive fines or jail time.
+If an employer must have workers’ compensation insurance and doesn’t have coverage or follow the law, they could receive fines or jail time.

 What Should You Do if You Get Hurt at Work in Charlotte?

-If you are injured on the job in Charlotte, you need to notify your employer in a timely manner.
+If you are injured on the job in Charlotte, you need to notify your employer promptly.
 Document your injury and how you feel every day.
 Your next step is to seek medical treatment, even if you don’t think the injury is serious.
 Seemingly minor injuries often become major ones.
 If your claim is complex or you received a denial, contact the Charlotte workers’ compensation lawyers at the Law Offices of Jason E. Taylor P.C. right away.